Assyrians

 - Literary Works

-- Assyrian literature includes ancient texts like the Epic of Gilgamesh and modern works by authors such as William Daniel.
+- Assyrian literature includes ancient texts like the Epic of Gilgamesh and modern works that reflect contemporary experiences and challenges.

 - Architectural Styles

-- Assyrian architecture is renowned for its grand palaces and ziggurats, with intricate bas-reliefs and monumental sculptures.
+- Assyrian architecture, known for its grandeur and intricacy, includes ancient palaces and temples with distinctive reliefs and sculptures.

 - Scientific Contributions

-- Historically, Assyrians contributed to astronomy and mathematics, with modern contributions in various scientific fields by diaspora members.
+- Historically, Assyrians contributed to fields such as astronomy and medicine, with contemporary contributions in various scientific disciplines.

 - Culinary Innovations